 In addition, Mr. Manero co-led the Spanish Bad Bank (SAREB) project and managed the operational set-up, IT, accounting, and control processes of SAREB.
 During the engagement, A&M fully engaged with BoS, Frob, ECB and EC regulators.
 Prior to that, Mr. Manero led the design, modeling, and subsequent implementation of the business plan for a Spanish construction company with 25 subsidiaries in 15 countries.
 The engagement included the implementation of the reporting and control processes including a 2015 budget, 13 weeks cash flows, asset utilization, pipeline and backlog weekly reporting.
 Mr. Manero also led an A&M team with the pre-insolvency process for a Spanish subsidiary of a multinational tier 1 automotive supplier subsidiary.

 Prior to joining A&M, Mr. Manero served as the finance director and later as the CFO for Riofisa, SAU.
 He was also responsible for financing more than sixty real estate projects for Riofisa’s portfolio asset management.
 He led a restructuring and turnaround plan for Riofisa to improve cash flow, reduce back-office costs and improve productivity.
 Previously, Mr. Manero served as CFO of Dole Food Spain—the world’s largest producer and marketer of fresh fruits and vegetables.
 He controlled all of the financial functions of the 10 Spanish subsidiaries, and designed and implemented the financial and administrative processes including the introduction of a new ERP system.
 He began his career at Arthur Andersen, where he specialized in the outsourcing of finance and administration functions.

-Mr. Manero earned a bachelor’s degree in business administration from University of Cadiz in Spain.
-A Spanish national, he is fluent in Spanish and has a reasonable command of English.
+Mr. Manero earned a bachelor’s degree in business administration from the University of Cadiz in Spain.